Robust Tangent Space Estimation via Laplacian Eigenvector Gradient Orthogonalization: Robustness of Laplacian eigenvectors under noise

 \section{Robustness of Laplacian eigenvectors under noise}

-A small gradient component of the low-frequency eigenvectors of the Laplacian in the noise direction is a direct consequence of the noise stability of the eigenvectors as illustrated in Figure~\ref{fig:noise_stability_eig_1}.
+Low-frequency eigenvectors of the Laplacian often exhibit high stability under noise perturbations of the data as illustrated in Figure~\ref{fig:noise_stability_eig_1}.
 In this section, we analyze the stability of the Laplacian eigenvectors from the angle of robustness of random kernel Laplacians to sub-Gaussian noise.
 In turn, by the Davis-Kahan theorem~\cite{yuUsefulVariantDavis2015}, if the low-frequency eigengaps of the random kernel Laplacians do not vanish too quickly, the corresponding Laplacian eigenvectors will be robust to noise perturbations as well.
-The proofs of our results are provided in the appendix.

-As before, let $\cleandatapoints{} = \{\cleandatapoint{1}, \ldots, \cleandatapoint{\numpoints{}}\}$ be the clean data points sampled from a bounded region in $\mathbb{\radius{}}^\ambientdim{}$.
-Fixing a bandwidth $\bandwidth{}>0$, we define the clean or ground-truth kernel adjacency matrix $\cleanAdjacency{}{} \in\mathbb{\radius{}}^{\numpoints{}\times \numpoints{}}$ entrywise by the formula
+As before, let $\cleandatapoints{} = \{\cleandatapoint{1}, \ldots, \cleandatapoint{\numpoints{}}\}$ be the clean data points sampled from a bounded region in $\mathbb{R}^\ambientdim{}$.
+Fixing a bandwidth $\bandwidth{}>0$, we define the clean or ground-truth kernel adjacency matrix $\cleanAdjacency{}{} \in\mathbb{R}^{\numpoints{}\times \numpoints{}}$ entrywise by the formula

-where $\GaussianKernel{\bandwidth{}}:\mathbb{\radius{}}^{\ambientdim{}}\rightarrow(0, \infty)$ is the Gaussian kernel defined as,
+where $\GaussianKernel{\bandwidth{}}:\mathbb{R}^{\ambientdim{}}\rightarrow(0, \infty)$ is the Gaussian kernel defined as,

 Later, we will make use of the following estimate on the Lipschitz constant of $\GaussianKernel{\bandwidth{}}$.